URS-TEAM/Docs-APIEvolve/README.md

 - **200 OK:**  Product status update successfully.
 - **500 Internal Server Error:** An unexpected error occurred.

-The EvolvePos API allows the upload of products to WooCommerce using a JSON format.
 The structure of an example request for uploading products is described below.

 ### JSON Structure